yt-project/libyt/doc/InSituPythonAnalysis/libytPythonModule.md

 ### interactive_mode

-> :warning: Do not touch, it is for internal `libyt` process, and it only exists in interactive mode.
+> :warning: Do not touch, it is for internal `libyt` process, and it only exists in interactive mode and jupyter kernel mode.

 ## Methods